BerjisTech/berjistech/README.md

 I may or may not have led a 25 member dev team.
 I got most of my management skills here but I can definitely work on it more.

 Oh, almost forgot about skills.
 They're just the typical web dev skills you see everywhere, HTML, CSS, JS.
 You can break dow the JS one to React and JQuery seeing that I dropped PHP, whose to say I won't drop these too.
 I prefer Bootstrap and my custom CSS.

+- Frontend: HTML, CSS, SCSS, SAAS, JS
+- Frontend Frameworks and libraries: JQuery, Bootstrap, React
+- Backend: Ruby, PHP
+- Backend Frameworks: Rails, Laravel, Codeigniter
+- Systems: Linux
+- Servers: Apache, Nginx
+- Databases: Postgresql, MySqli
+- Things I'm not sure what to cal: Phussion Passenger, Capistrano

-I linux a skill, because if yes, then I AM A LINUX USER.
+Is linux a skill, because if yes, then I AM A LINUX USER.

+- ⚡ Fun fact: In my second year of campus I had to choose between affording food/rent and paying school fees.
+Well, I did what anyone with a rational brain would do. **I chose food**.
+So, yeah, I have no certificates of any kind *but my heart is in the right place😅🥴*.
+-
 <!--
 **BerjisTech/berjistech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.